All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 Day 16: Repair in Khorixas and Himba Culture

 An early start took us to the workshop in Khorixas, where we arrived at 9:00 as planned.
-We called the mechanic who was ready at his workshop with four other people.
+We called Mr Gabriel, the mechanic, who was ready at his workshop with four other people.
 They had spare brackets, and quickly replaced the broken ones.
 It was an impressively efficient operation.

 With the car ready to continue, we passed through Opuwo, which is the last town before entering Kaokoland in the far north of Namibia.
 We saw Himba and Herero people dressed in their traditional attire, among people wearing western clothes.